 - “Which parts of my approach to teamwork concern you the most?”

 - “What do you think is working and not working in my pitch?”

 - “What could I do differently that would have the greatest impact on my success?”

 Remember to not take negative feedback personally.
 Rather, see it as a personal challenge to improve!

 5. Be the driver and always follow up

 Your mentoring relationship is about you achieving your goals, so don’t expect your mentor to drive it.
 You need to take responsibility for your development and you’ll get out what you put in!

 Make sure to always log notes from your meetings and follow up immediately after with a summary of the session, a list of your actions and any ways they can support you.
 As well as this, always lead on booking in your next session with your mentor.

-Common traits of successful mentees include being: enthusiastic, energetic, organised, and focused.
+- Common traits of successful mentees include being: enthusiastic, energetic, organised, self-aware and focused.